Isochronic tones are a modern and scientifically proven form of brainwave entrainment technology.

 Entering this mindful state on a daily basis is a healthy practice for mind and body.
 The benefits are actually something I find difficult to describe.
 I could say frequent meditation makes me feel more focused, happy and calm in everyday life but this doesn't begin to convey the difference it actually makes.

-What's more, meditation is the gateway to altered states of awareness, during which you can have lucid dreams, out of body experiences, astral projections (or your own interpretations thereof), mystical experiences, creative insights and more.
+Meditation is also the gateway to altered states of awareness, during which you can have lucid dreams, out of body experiences, mystical experiences, creative insights and more.
 It's like a natural mind trip, available to every conscious human being in the world.

 Isochronic tones create states of meditation with evenly spaced pulses of a single tone to create a brainwave entrainment effect.
 Unlike binaural beats and monaural beats, the interference pattern is created outside of the brain so it's not necessary to wear headphones (although you can if you prefer).

 Isochronics are a powerful form of brainwave entrainment because the contrast between the sound pulses and the silence is more pronounced.
 The effect excites the thalamus and causes a frequency following response, where the brain internally recreates the frequency and this dictates the level of conscious awareness.

 The effect of isochronic tones can be heightened further with visual entrainment.
 In 1999, scientists doubled the relaxation effect on the brain with eyes-closed photic entrainment.
 However, this requires special equipment (light and sound machines) and most people can experience a deep, meditative effect through listening alone.

-The best isochronic tones are thought to comprise a pure tone (also called a sine wave) with a frequency of 150-180 Hz.
+The best isochronic tones are said to comprise a pure tone (also called a sine wave) with a frequency of 150-180 Hz.
 This stimulates the brain (the physiological effect) while keeping within a comfortable listening range for most people (the psychological effect).

 Some say the best isochronic tones are mixed with white noise or harmonic sound effects to disguise the regular pulsing.
 Water sounds, such as rainfall, ocean waves, waterfalls and running streams are ideal.
 However, synthetic sounds like guitar distortions can also be used if you find waterfall sounds are too hippy.